ChrstphrHll/npc_gen/students/Garan Mirthal.md

 ---
 ### Description
 - 1st year Halfling Ranger in Jettenia
-- frizzy brunette hair that's put up in a large bun, Pale Gray eyes, and Pale skin
+- short curly dirty blonde hair that's well kept, Pale Gray eyes, and Pale skin
 - Is Neutral and Bashful, and has Friendship as their ideal

 ### Organizations